robusta-dev/kubernetes-chatgpt-bot/README.md

 # Future Improvements
 Can ChatGPT give better answers if you feed it pod logs or the output of `kubectl get events`?

 [Robusta](http://robusta.dev) already collects this data and attaches it to Prometheus alerts, so it should be easy to add.
-(It will need to be disabled by default to avoid sending sensitive data to ChatGPT.)

 PRs are welcome!
-We can probably get some easy improvements just via prompt engineering.

 # Community
 [Share your funniest output and suggest new features on our Slack.](https://home.robusta.dev/slack)